tapjs/tapjs/docs/coverage/index.md

 # Coverage

 This module uses [nyc](http://npm.im/nyc) to track code coverage, even across subprocess boundaries.
-It is included by default, and there's nothing you need to do but enable it.
-Adding coverage *will* make your tests run slightly slower, but that's to be expected.
+It is enabled by default, and there's nothing extra you need to do to use it.

 Nyc in turn uses [istanbul](http://npm.im/istanbul) to do the actual coverage code transformation and reporting.

-To generate coverage information, run your tests with the `--cov` argument.
+To disable coverage, run your tests with the `--no-coverage` argument.

-If you use this a lot, you may want to add `coverage` and `.nyc_output` to your `.gitignore` and/or `.npmignore` files.
+To re-enable, add the `--coverage` argument.

 ## Maximal Coverage 💯